antran28/antran28/README.md

 <h2  align="center"> Hi!
-I'm Ann Tran 👋 Welcome to my profile!
+I'm An Tran 👋 Welcome to my profile!

 ## About me 🌱
 - I am a data enthusiast, part-time weightlifter and full-time movie geek ✨